 - Any display controller supported (monochrome, grayscale, color)

 - No RTOS required

-- All standard graphics supported (BMP, GIF, PNG, JPEG)
+- Common image formats supported (BMP, GIF, PNG, JPEG)

 In this case, the image file can reside in memory or any other storage device; it can be displayed even if the amount of available memory is less than the size of the image file. emWin supports BMP, JPEG, GIF files.
 PNG file support can be achieved by adding the PNG library available on our website.